 El Corrido de el Super Taco Gone Bad (solo), The Louvre, curated by Victor Zamudio-Taylor, Paris, France

-Coyote Girl Steals the Raspa (solo), The Dallas Center for Contemporary Art, curated by Joan Davidow, Dallas, Texas
+Coyote Girl Steals the Raspa (solo), The Dallas Center for Contemporary Art, curated by Joan Davidow, Dallas, TX

-Spaztek Gets a Job (solo), Artpace, curated by Katheryn Kanjo, San Antonio, Texas
+Spaztek Gets a Job (solo), Artpace, curated by Katheryn Kanjo, San Antonio, TX

-2 Tacos for 99 Cents (solo), San Antonio Museum of Art, curated by George Neubert, San Antonio, Texas
+2 Tacos for 99 Cents (solo), San Antonio Museum of Art, curated by George Neubert, San Antonio, TX

 Spaztek y La Love Mix (group), ARCO Madrid, curated by Cuahtemoc, Madrid, Spain